Walter Isaacson: Writing

 His eponymous biography of Leonardo da Vinci was published on October 17, 2017, to positive reviews from critics.
 In August 2017, Paramount Pictures won a bidding war against Universal Pictures for the rights to adapt Isaacson's biography of da Vinci.
 The studio bought the rights under its deal with Leonardo DiCaprio's Appian Way Productions, which said that it planned to produce the film with DiCaprio as the star.
 Screenwriter John Logan (The Aviator, Gladiator) has been tapped to pen the script.

 His book The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race was published in March 2021 by Simon & Schuster.
 It is a biography of Jennifer Doudna, the winner of the 2020 Nobel Prize in Chemistry for her work on the CRISPR system of gene editing.
 The book debuted at number one on The New York Times nonfiction best-seller list for the week ending March 13, 2021.
 Publishers Weekly called it a "gripping account of a great scientific advancement and of the dedicated scientists who realized it."

 Isaacson's biography of Elon Musk was published by Simon & Schuster on September 12, 2023.
 It was shortlisted for the 2023 Financial Times Business Book of the Year Award, though its accuracy as a biography has been disputed.

 In November 2025, Isaacson's book The Greatest Sentence Ever Written will be released.
 It is about the "We hold these truths" sentence in the United States Declaration of Independence, to celebrate the United States Semiquincentennial.
+Even though the signers lived in a reality of deep contradiction—41 of the 56 signers, including Thomas Jefferson, enslaved people—Isaacson notes that they understood the words would outlast their lifetimes.